 Will the performances be videotaped?

 We will have a professional videographer at the performances in Washington, D.C..
-After the performance families will be able to order a DVD for $35.00.
-For performances at the Michael R. Klein Theatre and at all of our satellite camps, you are also allowed to video tape and photograph the performances yourself, but we ask that you do not use flash photography as it is distracting to the actors.
-For King’s Company and Advanced Camp performances at The Forum in Sidney Harman Hall, you are not allowed to videotape or photograph the performance due to the audience’s proximity to the actors.
+After the performance, friends and families will be able to order a DVD for $35.00.
+For performances at the Michael R. Klein Theatre and at satellite camps, you are also allowed to videotape and photograph the performances yourself, but we ask that you do not use flash photography as it is distracting to the actors.
+For King’s Company and Intensive performances at The Forum in Sidney Harman Hall, you are not allowed to videotape or photograph the performance due to the audience’s proximity to the actors.

 How are Poppets Sharings different?

-Our Poppets do not work with a script during each session, as we believe that exploration and play are more developmentally appropriate for this age group than memorizing large amounts of text.
-Poppets Sharings take place in their classroom, last approximately fifteen minutes, and include a variety of songs, movement, design work, and characters that Poppets have explored throughout the week.
+Poppets do not work with a script, as we believe that exploration and play are more developmentally appropriate for this age group than memorizing large amounts of text.
+Poppets Sharings take place in their classroom, last approximately fifteen minutes, and include a variety of songs, art projects and character presentations.

 For Registered Campers

-Please fill this form and return it to the Education Department by June 1, 2019.
+Please fill out this form and return it to the Engagement and Education Department by June 1, 2020.

 Forms can be returned via fax at 202.547.0226, via email to to CampSTC@ShakespeareTheatre.org, or by mail to this address: